Leadership Team

 (she/her)

 Leah Teklemariam is the Director of Programs at the Stephen Lewis Foundation (SLF), based in Toronto, Canada.
-The SLF champions health and human rights with community-based partners responding to the HIV and AIDS pandemic in sub-Saharan Africa.
-As Director of Programs, Leah provides strategic direction to the SLF’s project portfolio of over 125 community-based initiatives in 15 sub-Saharan African countries.
+The SLF champions health and human rights with community-led partners responding to the HIV epidemic in Africa.
+As Director of Programs, Leah provides strategic direction to the SLF’s project portfolio of community-led initiatives in 14 African countries.
 Leah has well over 20 years of experience working in the struggle against HIV in Africa, and in pursuit of women’s rights globally.
 Leah has also worked internationally as an independent consultant with a wide range of NGOs, large-scale funding agencies, educational institutions and global leaders, including a secondment to assist the establishment of the Graça Machel Trust in Johannesburg, South Africa, an organization that promotes the rights of women and children and aims to strengthen systems of democracy and governance across the African region.